In Search for an Optimal Authenticated Byzantine Agreement: Asymptotically optimal optimistic Byzantine Agreement

-The communication cost of the Barrier and Leader-election primitives, as well as that of $n$ LBV instances, is $O(n^2)$, which brings us to a total of $O(n^2)$ cost for every wave.
+\textbf{Communication complexity.} The communication cost of the Barrier-synchronization and Leader-election primitives, as well as that of $n$ LBV instances, is $O(n^2)$, which brings us to a total of $O(n^2)$ cost per wave.
 Since every wave have a probability of $1/3$ to choose a completed LBV, the protocol operates $3$ waves in expectation.
-Therefore, since the communication cost of state exchange and \emph{help\&tryHalting} is $O(n^2)$ as well, we get that the total cost, in expectation, is $O(n^2)$ words.
+Therefore, since the communication cost of state exchange and \emph{help\&tryHalting} is $O(n^2)$, we get that the total cost, in expectation, is~$O(n^2)$.